When to File

 The Delaware Practical Board Examination is offered twice a year, at the beginning of January and June.
 The deadlines for applications to sit for the exams are December 1 for the January exam and May 1 for the June exam.
 The exam is limited to 18 candidates on each date.
 It is important to submit your application before the deadline for the exam you want to take.

 The Delaware Jurisprudence Examination for Dentist Candidates is an “open-book” test with 30 multiple-choice questions.
-It is based on the Delaware Code and the Board’s Rules and Regulations.
+It is based on the license law and the Board’s Rules and Regulations.